 Serving more than 1.5 million people a year, Arlington Public Library holds more than 550,000 items, from books, audiobooks, eBooks, and DVDs, to digital photo collections, genealogy resources, and grant funded kits for parents and teachers.
 In the always expanding digital realm, we provide people with powerful online resources.
 Online visitors can browse our collections, download eBooks, and view more than 100 digital tools.

 A message from Norma

-We look forward to serving you and hope you will take advantage of the many resources we have available.
+It is my hope that you visit our facilities, engage with staff and discover what Arlington Public Library has to offer.
+Our office is open to hear your feedback and ideas.
 Please let us know how we are doing and what steps we can take to better serve you and the community.